Appeal by Chairman

 At the beginning of this New Year, I would like to share with you some important milestones reached over the past year.

-This year, SKMCH&RC Lahore was awarded the Joint Commission International’s (JCI) Gold Seal of Approval for Hospital Accreditation by demonstrating continuous compliance with the JCI’s internationally-recognized standards.
+In 2018, SKMCH&RC Lahore was awarded the Joint Commission International’s (JCI) Gold Seal of Approval for Hospital Accreditation by demonstrating continuous compliance with the JCI’s internationally-recognized standards.
 The Gold Seal of Approval is a symbol of quality that reflects an organization’s commitment to providing safe and effective patient care.

 Any quality service struggles to cope with capacity issues, particularly so when the service being provided is free for the majority of its recipients.
 This is the reason why the creation of additional physical space has become imperative to meet our increasing workload in Lahore.
 This is why we are embarking on the largest expansion project the Hospital in Lahore has ever seen, with the construction of a new clinical tower.